Chapter 19:

 “I recognize this smell.
 Th-this feeling… this is… sleeping…”

-Kitezh immediately rolled away from the spot.
+Kitezh immediately rolled away from the smashed bottle.
 She covered her mouth and looked at Jadwiga.
-She was knocked out.
+She was knocked out by the sleeping potion.

-Kitezh clumsily got on her feet and nodded her head.
+Kitezh clumsily got to her feet and nodded her head.
 She weakly grabbed Jadwiga by the feet, and dragged her out of the observatory.

 Kitezh was about to fall asleep herself, but could feel the energy rush through her body as she approached the railing of the tower.